 Literary Agent, Literary Manager, Studio Development Executive & Producer, Lecturer and High School English Teacher

-Formerly a development executive at Paramount and Universal, I subsequently owned and operated Stephanie Rogers & Associates, a literary agency, representing writers, directors and producers for twenty years.
+Formerly a development executive at Paramount and Universal, I then launched and operated Stephanie Rogers & Associates, a literary agency, representing writers, directors and producers for twenty years.
 In 2000, the agency was re-structured to a management and film consulting firm which is still doing business to this day.
 Additionally, I produced a Christmas comedy, BATTLE OF THE BULBS, for the Hallmark Movie Channel which aired multiple times in December 2010 and 2011 and in Europe on the BBC in December 2012.

 Early in my career, I was a development executive at Paramount and part of a team that developed and sold to the networks the TV series; HAPPY DAYS, LONGSTREET and FUNNY FACE.
 Also at Paramount, I worked on the productions of such theatrical films as GOODBYE COLUMBUS, PAINT YOUR WAGON and ON A CLEAR DAY; and, I assisted Peter Bart, VP Feature Film Development, where my first assignment was to read the galleys and validate the feature film merits of Mario Puzo’s novel, THE GODFATHER.